HEAT@UWE: Bridging the gaps in health, environment and technology (HEAT) research

 Project summary

 HEAT@UWE is a funded programme of activities and opportunities to develop, facilitate and communicate interdisciplinary research between Health, Environment and Technology researchers at UWE Bristol.
-It makes strong cross-faculty links and encourages innovative research.
+It makes strong cross-college links and encourages innovative research.

 The aim is to create a long-term culture that can sustain an interdisciplinary research at UWE Bristol.
 HEAT has run a series of events, offers a brokering service and has funded over £100,000 of start up projects.